astreum/whitepaper/README.md

 An Astreuos Account is a makeup of an address and details associated to that account.
 Each account has a balance, a counter and storage.

-The account balance is in the native unit of value which is an `Astre` while the smallest unit of value is a `quark`.
+The account balance is in the native unit of value which is an `Astre` while the smallest unit of value is a `Quark`.

 Value magnitudes are:-
 - 10^24: YottaQuark (YQ) / Astre (AST)